Elections in the British Virgin Islands: General elections 1967 to date

 In 1967 Ministerial government was introduced into the British Virgin Islands, and candidates organised themselves into political parties.
 The results of the party contested general elections were as follows:

 By-elections

 There have been three recorded by-elections in the British Virgin Islands to date: the first in 1977 following the death of Austin Henley (VIDP - 2nd District), the second in 1995 following the death of Lavity Stoutt (VIP - 1st District), and the third in 2005 following the death of Paul Wattley (NDP - At-large).
 In each case except the first the party which had won the seat originally held the seat at the by-election.

-A further by-election was expected following the death of the Delores Christopher, but because of the proximity to the 2019 general election it was decided to bring forward the date of the general election instead, and not hold a separate by-election.
+Two further by-election were expected but not held.
+One following the death of the Delores Christopher, but because of the proximity to the 2019 general election it was decided to bring forward the date of the general election instead, and not hold a separate by-election.
+The second was when Andrew Fahie resigned his seat, and again it was decided not to hold a separate by-election because of the upcoming 2023 general election.